RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 ### Prerequisites

 1. Create a [Flexible]({{< relref "/rc/subscriptions/create-flexible-subscription" >}}) or Annual subscription with a database.
-Prometheus and Grafana cannot connect to databases on Fixed or Free subscriptions.

 1. Set up [VPC peering]({{< relref "/rc/security/vpc-peering" >}}) for your subscription.

 1. Create an instance to run Prometheus and Grafana on the same provider as your Redis Cloud subscription (Amazon Web Services or Google Cloud Project).
 This instance must:
-    - Exist in the same region as your Redis Cloud subscription
+    - Exist in the same region as your Redis Cloud subscription.
-    - Connect to the VPC subnet that is peered with your Redis Cloud subscription
+    - Connect to the VPC subnet that is peered with your Redis Cloud subscription.
-    - Allow outbound connections to port 8070, so that Prometheus can scrape the Redis Cloud server for data
+    - Allow outbound connections to port 8070, so that Prometheus can scrape the Redis Cloud server for data.
-    - Allow inbound connections to port 9090 for Prometheus and 3000 for Grafana
+    - Allow inbound connections to port 9090 for Prometheus and 3000 for Grafana.

 ### Set up Prometheus